societe-generale/react-loopback-generator/README.md

 # React Loopback Generator

-# What is this generator ?
+# What is this generator?

 This repository provides a [Yeoman](http://yeoman.io/) generator for react as a frontend and loopback as a backend.
 It provides following features: